-- 12.7.1 Billing Errors.
-In the event of discovery of an error in the computation of charges, crossed meters, unbilled meter or other error, a retroactive adjustment of the charges will be made by means of a credit or additional charge to the next bill, to the extent the District determines it has information from which the correct amount can be ascertained. - 12.7.2 Variance Adjustment Residential.
-If a variance is approved as provided in Section 12.6.2, a retroactive adjustment of the charges to the customer may be made for no more than three months prior to the variance effective date if the District determines a retroactive adjustment is warranted in accordance with the variance request and the proof submitted by the customer. - 12.7.3 Increase of Nonresidential Landscape or Base Index.
-If a nonresidential customer's base index or landscape acreage is increased as provided in Section 12.6.4, a retroactive adjustment of the charges may be made for no more than six months prior to the effective date of the increase if the District determines a retroactive adjustment is warranted in accordance with the increase request and the proof submitted by the customer. - 12.7.4 Residential Landscape Adjustments.
+- the correct amount owed can be ascertained, and, to the extent possible, make a retroactive adjustment of the charges in the amount to which the District or customer has a valid legal claim.
+The District will assess the retroactive adjustment of the charges by means of a credit or additional charge on the next bill to the customer. - 12.8.2 Variance Adjustment Residential.
+If a variance is approved as provided in Section 12.6.2, a retroactive adjustment of the charges to the customer may be made for no more than three months prior to the variance effective date if the District determines a retroactive adjustment is warranted in accordance with the variance request and the proof submitted by the customer. - 12.8.3 Increase of Nonresidential Landscape or Base Index.
+If a nonresidential customer's base index or landscape acreage is increased as provided in Section 12.6.4, a retroactive adjustment of the charges may be made for no more than six months prior to the effective date of the increase if the District determines a retroactive adjustment is warranted in accordance with the increase request and the proof submitted by the customer. - 12.8.4 Residential Landscape Adjustments.
 The District will authorize a retroactive adjustment of no more than three months for the purpose of establishing new landscape if the District determines a retroactive adjustment is warranted in accordance with the proof submitted by the customer.
 Training shall be completed if required under Section 12.7.8.

-12.7.5 Leak Repair Adjustments - Grounds
+12.8.5 Leak Repair Adjustments - Grounds

-(1) The IRWD budget-based tiered rate structure is intended to serve as a warning sign to alert customers to possible water waste, such as a leak, by charging over-budget at the "Inefficient" and "Wasteful" tiers.
+- The IRWD budget-based tiered rate structure is intended to serve as a warning sign to alert customers to possible water waste, such as a leak, by charging over-budget at the "Inefficient" and "Wasteful" tiers.
 When an adjustment is made for a repaired leak, the excess units of water attributed to the leak and billed in the "Inefficient", or "Wasteful" tiers are re-billed at the "Base Rate".
 When a customer has a leak repaired, and usage after the repair is within the customer's budget, the District will authorize an adjustment, for residential customers, of no more than two bills affected by the leak.
-The District may, at its discretion, authorize additional bill adjustments on a case by case basis for customers who encounter circumstances that cause delays to a leak repair.

-(2) The customer is required to contact the District within two months of completing the repair of the leak in order to receive a leak adjustment.
-Training shall be completed if required under Section 12.7.8.

-- 12.7.6 Nonresidential Landscape Adjustments.
+The District may, at its discretion, authorize additional bill adjustments on a case-by-case basis for customers who encounter circumstances that cause delays to a leak repair. - (2) The customer is required to contact the District within two months of completing the repair of the leak in order to receive a leak adjustment.
+Training shall be completed if required under Section 12.7.8. - 12.8.6 Nonresidential Landscape Adjustments.
 To be eligible for adjustment, an overbudget charge on a single bill must exceed the minimum amount specified in the Landscape Irrigation Adjustment Form ("LIAF") instructions available at www.irwd.com. - (1) Mainline breaks and leaks are eligible for adjustment.